 Timeline

-We anticipate that it will take approximately two years to complete the reserve, once planning permission has been granted.
+We anticipate that it will take approximately two years to complete the reserve, now that planning permission has been granted.
+Watch this space!

 Historic landowner